 Enforcement of Anti-Fraud Measures

-The CFTC and NFA also maintain a public record of broker violations, allowing traders to check a broker’s compliance history before opening an account.
+The CFTC and NFA maintain a public record of broker violations, allowing traders to check a broker’s compliance history before opening an account.
 This transparency is a key tool for traders to avoid dealing with brokers who have a history of misconduct.

 Customer Protection Mechanisms